vinayhegde105/terraform_oneclick-project/README.md

 Requirements:
 1. Terraform installed on any OS[Windows/MAC/Linux]
-2. Azure cli installed and run az login.
+2. Azure CLI installed and run az login.

 Steps to follow:
 1. Create a new folder and clone this repository.